 With Barcode Scanning

-If an item is available in multiple locations, select the location you're picking from before scanning the item.
+If an item is available in multiple locations, it's important select the location you're picking from before scanning the item.
 This will ensure that the inventory is deducted correctly after the order has been shipped.
 If an item barcode is not available, select "Verify" next to the item on the picking list.
 This will mark the item as cleared without requiring a scan.

 Once all of the order items have been cleared, the order will be marked as cleared and you will be given the options to ship the order or to move on to the next order in the processing list.